 Different types of ducks fly at different heights.
 Ducks fly high to avoid overheating and dehydration.
 But most birds fly at 500 feet during migration to save energy and avoid predators like hawks and eagles.
 Some ducks can fly high up to 21,000 feet, though some stay at 4,000 feet.
 Domestic ducks, on the other hand, are usually too heavy or have clipped wings, so they cannot fly at all.

-How Fast Can Ducks Fly?
+How Fast do Ducks Fly?

 Ducks can fly at different speeds depending on their species and individual abilities, but ducks are fast birds that fly quickly to travel long distances and escape predators.
 Most duck species can fly at speeds of 40 to 60 miles per hour (mph), with an average speed of 50 mph.